 Uploading Work: In many cases, students will need to upload completed activities as PDF files to Canvas during and/or outside of class sessions.
 A convenient way of scanning files is to use the free Genius Scan App (or similar app) that converts images taken with a mobile device camera (phone, tablet, laptop) to PDF format, which can then be uploaded to Canvas.

-The grading for this course will be based on your performance on problem sets, quizzes, two midterm exams, and final exam, as well as your participation in the recitation activities, as follows:
+The grading for this course will be based on your participation in the course and your performance on problem sets, recitation activities, quizzes, two midterm exams, and final exam, as follows:

 Problem Sets 15 %